CMHayden/Data-Analysis-of-a-Document-Tracker/Readme.md

 The report needs to critically reflect on the software used for implementing this application, and discuss advantages and disadvantages of this choice.
 The report should also contain a discussion, contrasting software development on Windows and Linux systems and comparing software development in scripting vs. systems languages (based on the experience from the two pieces of coursework).

+In this assignment, you are required to develop a python based application that analyses and displays document tracking data from a major website.

+The [issuu.com](http://www.issuu.com) platform is the chosen website.
+It currently hosts about 15 million documents.
+The website tracks usage of the site and makes the resulting, anonymised data available.

+The data format is described on [http://www.labs.issuu.com/dataset_spec.html](http://www.labs.issuu.com/dataset_spec.html). the initial data set used for this exercise is available in the data sets directory.

 ## Lab Environemnt

 Software environment: You should use Python 3 as installed on the Linux lab machines (EM 2.50) for the implementation.
 This installation also provides the pandas, tkinter, and matplot libraries.